kianoding/From-Spreadsheet-to-Garment-Tag/Tutorial/Customization.md

 # Customization Guide
-This design and layout descisions are based on the manual 8.5x1" Letter size paper we used for the garment tag.
+These design and layout decisions are based on the manual 8.5x1" letter-size paper we used for the garment tag.
-Which will be easier to be cut toegther with paper timmer.
+Which will be easier to cut together with paper trimmer.
 If you do have different preferences, feel free to duplicate and customize your own.

 ##Before You Start
 ### Step 1: Data Preparation